openebs-archive/openebs-docs/docs/storageengine.md

 OpenEBS supports two pluggable storage engines - Jiva and cStor

 The type of storage engine is specified in the volume policies of OpenEBS.
 A storage class is chosen by the application developer.
-A storage class contains the provisioner details and a reference to the volume policies group (VPG).
+A storage class contains the provisioner details and a reference to the volume parameter group (VPG).
 There are two parameters of a volume policy group that decide if the storage engine is Jiva or cStor.
 Thsoe are ControllerImage and ReplicaImage